 As the internet savvy parent you are, browse the reviews on Google or Yelp for the camps you're interested in.
 Don’t dismiss a camp if you see one bad review.
 But if the camp has an overwhelming number of negative reviews, it’s probably a sign to consider a different option.

 Once you’ve narrowed down your choices to a few camps, it’s important that you get the details.
-Before committing to a camp, here are some things to investigate and ask about:
+Before committing to a kids' sports camp, here are some things to investigate and ask about:

 Staff - If your camp advertises for a celebrity coach (usually former pro player or coach), call and ask about that coach’s involvement.
 Many times the featured coaches just license their name and curriculum to camps without a physical presence.